-Dried food moths originated in Europe.
-They were first discovered as a grain pests in France.
-They began infesting grain in the United States in 1728, and infestations spread worldwide.
-The larvae of this species infest virtually all types of grains.
-Females lay between 40 and 300 eggs.
-Adult moths are very small with tan to grey wings The wings are long and narrow.
+Dried food moths are very common in San Diego County.
 The larvae is often found in grain products, flower, dog food, and etc. Dry foods in the kitchen should be inspected as the source of larvae infestations.
 The inspections should also include non-food items such as decorative arrangements of flowers, wheat stalks, and seeds, including seeds used in bird foods.
-Proper sanitation and disposal of infected items is necessary and Bugs-B-Dead uses a natural alternative product to control them.
+Proper sanitation and disposal of infected items is necessary.
+Bugs Bee Dead uses a natural alternative products to control them.